 4) Take a behind the scenes tour.

 See one of the parks in a way you have never seen before on a guided tour.
 Take an in-depth look of the greenhouses and fish farm in The Land Pavilion during the hour-long “Behind the Seeds” tour at Epcot.
 Get up close and personal with the wild animals on the safari in Animal Kingdom’s “Wild Africa Trek.”
 Or spend the day learning all about the creation of the most magical place on Earth in Disney’s "Keys to the Kingdom” tour through Magic Kingdom.
 The list goes on of the possible ways you can see parts of Walt Disney World through a different lens on a special guided tour.

 5) Travel at a different time of the year.

 Walt Disney World is filled with different festivals and events throughout the year, so be sure to vary when you take your trip in order to take advantage of them all.
-In the beginning of the year Epcot holds the International Festival of the Arts, bringing visual and performing arts into the parks (along with BEAUTIFUL food selections at food booths).
+At the beginning of the year, Epcot holds the International Festival of the Arts, bringing visual and performing arts into the parks (along with BEAUTIFUL food selections at food booths).
 The Epcot International Flower & Garden Festival fills the park with topiaries of everyone’s favorite Disney characters.
 Fall in Walt Disney World brings both the Epcot International Food & Wine Festival as well as Mickey’s Not So Scary Halloween Party in Magic Kingdom.
-And of course you can’t beat Holidays at Walt Disney World Resort, where holiday magic takes over all the parks and resorts throughout property with parties, special events and beautiful decor.
-There really is no bad time to go to Walt Disney World, just switch it up from time to time to appreciate all Disney has to offer year round.
+And of course, you can’t beat Holidays at Walt Disney World Resort, where holiday magic takes over all the parks and resorts throughout property with parties, special events, and beautiful decor.
+There really is no bad time to go to Walt Disney World, just switch it up from time to time to appreciate all Disney has to offer year-round.